× Explore our resources to learn how to reach your career goals with a graduate business degree.

 But, like all entrance tests, the NMAT exam is challenging, with a syllabus covering a broad range of topics and testing a wide array of skills.

-The NMAT exam is a computer based test that you can complete online.
-It is tested in English, via a series of multiple choice and objective questions.
+The NMAT exam is a computer-based exam, and it is tested in English, via a series of multiple choice and objective questions.

 You receive no marks for questions left unanswered and, with no negative marking in the exam, there is no punishment for a wrong answer.
 A correct answer is worth three marks.